TheDarkTower/makefile/README.md

 Dynamic makefile for GNU gcc/g++ on Linux.

 Automatically loads project source files and builds release and debug versions of .exe, .so, and .a targets.
-As detailed below under Defined Targets, you can also build the intermediate steps for the project to evaluate the pre-processour and/or assembly outputs.
+As detailed below under Defined Targets, you can also build the intermediate steps for the project to evaluate the pre-processor and/or assembly outputs.

 Allows for simultaneous debug and release builds in the ./bin/debug/ and ./bin/release/ directoires.